Alexis-Marion/Sequential-trait-evolution-sharks/README.md

 `used script (Diversity_analysis.r)`

-<p align="justify"> The models used for trait-dependant diversification are known as "SSE" and originated from the original BISSE model (source).
+<p align="justify"> The models used for trait-dependant diversification are known as "SSE" and originated from the original BISSE model (Maddison et al., 2007).
 These are complex models using both trait data and branch length from a calibrated tree to correlate trait and diversification.
 Here we used the MUSSE model which was more fitted for our analysis.
 The second script is known as "Diversity_analysis.r" and allows the user to conduct a diversification analysis and ancestral state estimation for a multi-state trait under MUSSE. </p>

 ### 2.1 Selecting the likeliest model